labs12-section-calendar-template/Front-End/README.md

   * Add events to the template, including name, day, time, and description
   * Update and edit events
   * Repeat event for cycle of template
+  * Display events on calendar filtered by template
   * Add a group
   * Join a group
   * Mobile responsiveness